 - What did you learn in this class that will help you in your next class (or in your internship or career or…….)?

 - What did you not expect to learn, but you did in this class?

 Encourage student feedback.
 Every semester, students are asked to provide feedback via the electronic class climate course evaluation system.
-Encourage students’ constructive input by:
+Encourage the students’ constructive input by:

-- Share examples of constructive feedback comments.
+- Sharing examples of constructive feedback comments.

 For more approaches, see the Strategies for better course evaluations page.